hayden-kim24/math158/README.md

 [Still working on the rest of the READ.md![

 +learned about Ising Model & Markov Chains from CS 221: Artificial Intelligence: Principles and Techniques (Spr '24).
 Reminder to add more code!
++omg we are learning about gibbs sampling too in cs221? to-do: gibbs sampling.py Anticipated project date: 6/14-6/18